slatedocs/slate/source/includes/gcp/_instances.md

 <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/instances/:id?operation=resize</code>

-Updates the number of vCPUs and memory of an existing instance.
+Update the number of vCPUs and memory of an existing instance.

 <aside class="notice">
 The maximum number of vCPUs allowed for a machine type is determined by the zone where the instance will be hosted.